Client: Metropolitan Transit Authority of Harris County

 In order to ensure a successful incorporation of public art into station design, METRO established the following goals in 2006 in its public art plan: the METRO Light Rail Expansion links a rich variety of communities.
 The Arts in Transit Program will respect and celebrate the different characteristics of these communities.
 Public art will be appropriately tailored to the character of each neighborhood, reflecting community image, culture, identity and architectural heritage.
 Transit art will be developed based on a cooperative approach with the community, emphasizing public participation during the artist and project selection process.
 Works of art will complement passenger station architectural design by incorporating art as the primary element of variability.
 Art will not be considered a substitute for architecture, nor vice versa.

-Since its initiation in 2006, the METRO arts in transit program has involved dozens of art experts and hundreds of community residents in the process of determining the content of the artwork, the selection of the artists, and the shape of the artworks final design.
-Arts in Transit transforms individual stations into engaging showcases, each offering a proud and meaningful reflection of the diverse neighborhoods they serve.
-The Arts in Transit Program was designed so that the artwork could be tailored to the character of each neighborhood, based on a collaborative approach with the community.
+Since its initiation in 2006, METRO Arts has involved dozens of art experts and hundreds of community residents in the process of determining the content of the artwork, the selection of the artists, and the shape of the artworks final design.
+METRO transforms individual stations into engaging showcases, each offering a proud and meaningful reflection of the diverse neighborhoods they serve.
+The Arts in Transit program was designed so that the artwork could be tailored to the character of each neighborhood, based on a collaborative approach with the community.

-Partners for this project included METRO Community Advisory Board members, Houston Rapid Transit, as well as hundreds of local neighborhood residents, local civic clubs, local community groups, local businesses, and those passionate about bringing high quality art to their community.
+Partners included METRO Community Advisory Board members, Houston Rapid Transit, hundreds of local neighborhood residents, local civic clubs, local community groups, local businesses, and those passionate about bringing high quality art to their community.
 Community groups actively involved in this project (including the selection of artists and participation in the artwork review process) included the Greater East End Management District, Greater Northside Management District, and OST/Almeda Corridors Redevelopment Authority.
 Platform artwork was fabricated by TB Penick in San Diego CA, windscreen artwork by Imaging Sciences in Willoughby OH and Standard Bent in East Butler PA.

 This project was one of Houston's largest single public arts efforts.
 This project will reach millions of Houstonians and visitors as they enjoy using these new light rail lines and stations.
 Below is a list of all of the artists who are a part of this program.
 North Line Arielle Masson, Leticia Huerta, Rolando Briseno, and Dixie Friend Gay.
 East End Line Ryan Geiger, Mary Lucking, Jesse and Josef Sifuentes, Dan Havel, and Paul Kittelson.
 Southeast Line Carroll Parrott Blue and Sharon Johnston, A.I.A, Jesse Lott, and Floyd Newsum.
 Downtown Sharon Englestein and Aaron Parazette, and John Runnels.